Elliott-Tay/EEP-Parking-System/README.md

 node monitor-server.js
 ```

-This script will force node to restart and reboot itself every 24 hours for practical purposes to clear memory.
+This script will force node to restart and reboot itself every 2 weeks for practical purposes to clear memory.

 For the frontend, you can run
 ```